Rohith-Raj05/Blog-website/README.md

 # Blog-website
-CC project for 6th sem
+This is a cloud computing project that we did for the 6th sem